 Maintaining the ideal indoor humidity in winter is a balancing act.
 Too much moisture can result in condensation and mold growth, while too little will result in discomfort and potential health concerns.

 So, what is the ideal indoor humidity level in winter?
-According to the EPA, indoor relative humidity should be kept below 60% and ideally between 30% and 50%.
+According to the EPA, indoor relative humidity should be kept below 60% and ideally between 30% and 50%, this is also the ideal humidity level for a baby’s room.
 This humidity range will ensure your home is not too dry and not too humid during winter.
 It’s the ideal range for your health, comfort, and your home’s structural integrity.

 How to Monitor Humidity in Your House